dillydill123/inventory-setups/README.md

 One of the many buttons on each inventory setup panel is a bank filtering option.
 Enabling this will cause the bank to only show the items in your setup in a customizable layout when it is selected.
 This is very similar to the Bank Tags plugin.

+With layouts enabled, items can be dragged however you like without affecting their actual positions in the bank.
+If your setup has multiple of an item, Inventory Setups will duplicate that item for you.
+You can disable this in the settings.

 **Bank Tags plugin must be ON to use this feature.
 Inventory Setups will warn the user if filtering and layouts cannot be used.**

 **If you previously used Hub Plugin Bank Tag Layouts only for Inventory Setups, it is recommended that you uninstall it.
 It is not required anymore.**